 Is telematics tech a solution for safer, cheaper driving?
 We speak to young drivers with first-hand experience of black box car insurance

 In-car telematics technology has been around since 2011.
-The system uses a plug-in electronic device that monitors assorted conditions, including the time of journeys, acceleration, braking, speed, cornering and the types of route used to deliver an overall score for each time the vehicle is driven.
+The system uses a plug-in electronic device that monitors various parameters, including the time of journeys, acceleration, braking, speed, cornering and the types of route used, to deliver an overall score for each time the vehicle is driven.

-This can usually be checked online or via a smartphone app.
-More sophisticated systems can identify when different people are driving the same car, although most deliver an aggregate of every journey taken, so it's worthwhile for everybody driving to keep an eye on their scores.
+With all such car insurance policies, the miles you do and the score you’re awarded can usually be checked online or via a smartphone app.
+More sophisticated systems can identify when different people are driving the same car, although most deliver an aggregate of every journey taken, so it's worthwhile for everybody driving the car to keep an eye on their scores.

 Black Box telematics: Young driver benefits